manifoldmarkets/docs/docs/faq.md

 Being a very recent project, Manifold is adding new features and tweaking existing ones quite frequently.
 You can keep up with changes by subscribing to their [Substack](https://manifoldmarkets.substack.com/), or joining their [Discord server](https://discord.gg/eHQBNBqXuh).

-### Is there anything preventing people from creating fake accounts to get free M$ to transfer to their real account?

-Integrity.

-### Can a market's pool decrease?

-Yes.
-The pool is the total amount of M$ invested into that market, so it will go down if someone sells their shares.

 ### Is there an app?

 No, but the website is designed responsively and looks great on mobile.

-### I keep seeing descriptions that use the term "iff".
-What does that mean?

-"Iff" is [logician slang](https://en.wikipedia.org/wiki/If_and_only_if) for "if and only if".
-For example, "I will go to the store iff I run out of milk" means both "if I run out of milk, I will go to the store" and "I will not go to the store unless I run out of milk".

-### What does "DPM" mean?

-It stands for "Dynamic Pari-Mutuel Market", which is technical term for certain types of betting markets, including the one that Manifold uses.
-Learn more on [Wikipedia](https://en.wikipedia.org/wiki/Parimutuel_betting) or by reading [some papers](https://scholar.google.com/scholar?&q=dynamic+pari-mutuel+market) about it.
-An explanation of Manifold's exact system is [here](https://www.notion.so/Technical-Guide-to-Manifold-Markets-b9b48a09ea1f45b88d991231171730c5), a sandbox version is [here](https://manifold.markets/simulator), and more discussion about it is [here](https://kevin.zielnicki.com/2022/02/17/manifold/) and [here](https://manifold.markets/kjz/will-manifolds-developers-agree-wit).

 ### Does Manifold have an API for programmers?